ChrstphrHll/npc_gen/students/Matrell Halafarin.md

 year: 2
 guild: Treskal
 partyID: 3
+tags:
+- Aasimar
+- Artificer
+- Assault
+- 2nd
+- Treskal
 ---
 # Matrell Halafarin
 ---
 ### Description
 - 2nd year Aasimar Artificer in Treskal
-- wavy blonde hair that's hanging down to their back, Green eyes, and Dark Brown skin
+- wavy blonde hair that's hanging down to their back, Pale Gray eyes, and Dark Brown skin
 - Is Mischievous and Repentant, and has Abundance as their ideal

 ### Organizations